 We win a sexual assault compensation claim against the church

 While representing a client in respect of another matter, we became aware she had been sexually assaulted during her childhood.
-Specialist abuse lawyer, Rachel Thain, recognised she would be entitled to make a claim for compensation and was still in time to do so.
+The specialist abuse lawyer dealing with her case recognised that she would be entitled to make a claim for compensation and was still in time to do so.
 Cases involving childhood abuse are frequently brought many years outside the legal timeframe but in this case we identified the potential claim before the time limit expired on the woman’s 21st birthday.
-We advised her about the options available and after careful consideration she instructed us to pursue a sexual assault compensation claim against the church.
+We advised her about the options available and after careful consideration she asked us to pursue a sexual assault compensation claim against the church.

-The case was based on what our client had experienced when she was just 11 years of age.
+Her case was based on what she had experienced when she was just 11 years of age.
 She had attended a gathering at her local youth club and while she was there she was sexually assaulted by a church youth worker.

-Rachel sent a detailed Letter of Claim to the church that ran the youth club.
-We alleged the church were ‘vicariously liable’ for the criminal actions of the youth worker who was in a position of authority and trust.
+We sent a detailed Letter of Claim to the church that ran the youth club.
+We alleged the church were legally liable for the criminal actions of the youth worker who was in a position of authority and trust.

 Evidence to support the sexual assault compensation claim was obtained.
 This included police records and witness statements.

-Rachel therefore advised our client that she had reasonable prospects of succeeding in her claim and arranged for court proceedings to be issued against the Church.
+We therefore advised our client that she had good prospects of succeeding in her claim and arranged for court proceedings to be commenced against the church.

 Our client found the claim unexpectedly challenging.
-We therefore asked the court for a pause in the legal proceedings to give her some time away from the claim.
-This was unusual, but Rachel recognised that she needed to do all she could to ensure the well-being of her client.
-The court agreed to grant a 6 month pause.
+We therefore asked the court for a pause in the legal proceedings to give her some time away from the case.
+This was unusual, but we recognised that needed to do all we could to ensure our client’s well-being and persuaded the court to give her a 6 month pause.

-Once matters were able to move forward again, Rachel was able to secure an out of court compensation settlement to bring the matter to an conclusion without the need for the client to give evidence at a trial.
+Once matters were able to move forward again, we were able to secure an out of court compensation settlement to bring the matter to an conclusion without the need for our client to give evidence at a trial.

 If you require expert guidance on bringing a sexual assault compensation claim against the church, a local authority, an employer or any other individual or organisation then call us for a free case review on 0808 139 1597 and details of no win, no fee funding or email us at [email protected]